THE RENAISSANCE OF CUNARD

 About the Author

-Bradford Hudson is President of Brand Heritage Institute and Editor of Brand Heritage Review.
-He holds a concurrent full-time appointment as Associate Professor of the Practice of Marketing in the Carroll School of Management at Boston College.
+Bradford Hudson is Associate Professor of the Practice of Marketing in the Carroll School of Management at Boston College.

 Professor Hudson earned a doctoral degree (Ph.D.) in Business History from Boston University, a master’s degree in services marketing from Cornell University, an undergraduate degree in political science from the University of Pennsylvania, and a certificate in strategy from Harvard Business School.
 He is a former Fulbright Scholar to Canada, where held the Fulbright Visiting Research Chair at the University of Guelph.